What Is A Breast Biopsy?

 Most health care providers will first try a needle biopsy in order to determine the breast change but in some instances a surgical biopsy may be needed.
 The surgeon makes smallest incision possible extract all or part of the abnormal lump and often a small amount of normal-looking tissue, that is attached to the lump.

 Once the biopsy is complete, a pathologist examines the tissue or fluid samples under a microscope, looking for abnormal or cancerous cells.
-The pathology report, can take one or two weeks to complete, will be sent to the your doctor.
+The pathology report, can take one or two weeks to complete, will be sent to your doctor.
 It indicates whether the suspicious area is cancerous and provides a full picture of your situation.
 Your doctor will go over the report with you and, if necessary, discuss the treatment options if the biopsy resulted in a cancer diagnosis.

-Biopsy is usually a simple procedure which can put your mind at ease concerning a suspicious mammogram or a newly discovered breast lump.
+A biopsy for a lump in the breast is usually a simple procedure which can put your mind at ease concerning a suspicious mammogram or a newly discovered breast lump.
 Remember that the majority of breast lumps are benign and if yours is not, the early detection of a cancer is the key to the cure for breast cancer.

 Before your biopsy your doctor should tell you: